codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 - Others, such as the merge sort, use an auxillary data structure to sort.

 ###Stable and Non-stable
 - An algorithm is stable if it maintains the relative order of items with equal values, such as the 5 of hearts and the 5 of spades from a deck of playing cards (pictured below).
-Bubble sort is an example of a stable algorithm.Sorting algorithms arrange data in a particular order.
-There are many ways to classify these algorithms:
+Bubble sort is an example of a stable algorithm.

 ![Stable](https://upload.wikimedia.org/wikipedia/commons/thumb/8/82/Sorting_stability_playing_cards.svg/220px-Sorting_stability_playing_cards.svg.png)
 *Fig1. is taken from [Wikipedia](https://en.wikipedia.org/wiki/Sorting_algorithm)*
-* an algorithm is non-stable if it doesn't maintain the relative order of items with equals values.
+* An algorithm is non-stable if it doesn't maintain the relative order of items with equal values.

 ###Comparison of sorting algorithm's performance